 The other hometown, Megaton, can also be doomed by the player by setting off the nuclear bomb it is named after.
 Refugees will occasionally appear and will be hostile.

-In Fallout New Vegas, the Courier can doom their own starting town of Goodsprings by siding with the Powder Gangers in the first quest.
-They are also responsible for inadvertently turning the Divide into a nuclear hellhole.
+In Fallout: New Vegas, the Courier can doom their own starting town of Goodsprings by siding with the Powder Gangers in the first quest.
+They are also responsible for inadvertently turning the Divide, implied to be their hometown, into a nuclear hellhole.

 And that was just his/her adopted hometown.
 His/her real hometown was destroyed 20 years earlier.
 The main character seems to have pretty bad luck with hometowns.

 And played with in that your mentor was responsible for both, knowing that it would give you the motivation to kill his brother, the Emperor, and let him take the throne.

 Inverted in Dead Rising: the US Government destroys the village that Carlito lived in after zombie-virus infected wasps escape from a secret lab.
 They send in special forces units to kill anyone still left and keep the bioengineering operation a secret.
 You finish up the story by confronting The commander of the special forces unit, who was sent in to do the same thing to Willamette.

 In Dragon Quest VIII, the kingdom of Trodain is engulfed by vines before the game starts due to a curse laid on it by the villain.
 Only the hero, the king, and the princess escape, and the latter two were cursed into other forms before the kingdom was hit.